MIT.nano is the Institute’s new center for nanoscience and nanotechnology.

 “Students are a bellwether of the technologies on the rise.
 They often know before we do what they’re going to need when they graduate,” says Anette (Peko) Hosoi, professor of mechanical engineering.

-MIT.nano will mark the beginning of a new era of nano education at MIT.
-Classroom and learning spaces with advanced teaching tools will be integrated throughout the building, and new undergraduate chemistry teaching labs will sit on the top floor—making MIT.nano a training ground for the next generation of science and engineering leadership.
+MIT.nano marks the beginning of a new era of nano education at MIT.
+Classroom and learning spaces with advanced teaching tools are integrated throughout the building, and new undergraduate chemistry teaching labs sit on the top floor—making MIT.nano a training ground for the next generation of science and engineering leadership.